Find out about the exciting park activities that are available around Nottingham

 - Paddling Pools and Water Parks

-Nottingham City Council is proud to bring ParkLives to parks and open spaces in 2016.
-This summer’s programme, in partnership with Coca-Cola Great Britain, has been a great success and we’re already planning next summer’s.
+Nottingham City Council was proud to bring ParkLives to parks and open spaces in 2016.
+The programme, in partnership with Coca-Cola Great Britain, was a great success and we’re already planning this summer’s.

 If you belong to a community group or charity and would like to run your own ParkLives event in your park before the end of March 2017, email email@example.com for an application form for a grant of up to £500.